gitklindsayjr/PwmClass_BBB/Readme.md

 command line commands must be working properly, plus the overlays added to the /boot/uEnv.txt file, and being a member of the pwm group.

-If not installed install the following:
+If not installed install the following:<br>
 $ sudo apt update<br>
 $ sudo apt install build-essential<br>
 $ sudo apt install g++ gcc cmake<br>